Khost: 21st century

 During the war in Afghanistan (2001–2021), the United States built Forward Operating Base Chapman near Khost.
-Due to its location in southeastern Afghanistan, it was a hotbed for insurgent activity attempting to dislodge the American forces there.
-Like most other provinces, Khost is home to maneuver forces and a Provincial Reconstruction Team (PRT).
-Maneuver forces wage war against insurgents and assist the Afghan National Army and the Afghan National Police in operations, while the PRT handles the reconstruction aspects.
+Due to its location in southeastern Afghanistan, it was a hotbed for Taliban-led insurgents attempting to dislodge the American forces there.
+Like most other provinces, Khost became home to maneuver forces and a Provincial Reconstruction Team (PRT).
+Maneuver forces would wage war against insurgents and assist the Afghan National Security Forces in operations, while the PRT handled the reconstruction aspects.

-In early 2007, Lieutenant Colonel Scottie Custer of the 82nd Airborne Division saw that the best way to limit insurgent activity in Khost was to forward-deploy some 187 paratroopers under his command to Force Protection Facilities in Khost's various district centers around sub-governors' mansions, to directly protect these, maintain a visible presence in population centers, and help mentor Afghan National Army and Afghan National Police units operating across Khost.
+In early 2007, Lieutenant Colonel Scottie Custer of the 82nd Airborne Division saw that the best way to limit insurgent activity in Khost was to forward-deploy some 187 paratroopers under his command to Force Protection Facilities (FPF) in Khost's various district centers around sub-governors' mansions, to directly protect these, maintain a visible presence in population centers, and help mentor Afghan government forces operating across Khost.

 The FPFs brought a broader sense of security and prosperity to surrounding areas.
 Bazaars, shops, and gas stations have improved the quality of life for local residents.
 The Mandozai Force Protection Facilities in Khost include a medical clinic attached to further assist Afghans in need of basic medical assistance.
-The offices of Khost's various sub-governors had experienced an increased activity as Afghans went there to settle disputes and voice concerns instead of going through traditional tribal channels and bribes, cutting down on sectarian suspicion and strife.
+The offices of Khost's various sub-governors had experienced an increased activity as Afghan civilians went there to settle disputes and voice concerns instead of going through traditional tribal channels and bribes, cutting down on sectarian suspicion and strife.

 Throughout 2007 and 2008, roads had been improved, businesses were springing up and schools were being built, at least 50 in 2007 alone with another 25 planned for 2008.
 A new airport was under construction as the Khost Airfield was used by the US Military, creating new opportunities and jobs.
-The Provincial Reconstruction Team, led by CDR David Adams was instrumental in connecting the people to the government in Khost City, by ensuring the PRT was able to execute over $2.5 million under the Commanders Emergency Response Program (CERP).
+The RT, led by CDR David Adams was instrumental in connecting the people to the government in the city, by ensuring the PRT was able to execute over $2.5 million under the Commanders Emergency Response Program (CERP).